Costa Rican seasonal moist forests

 The Costa Rican seasonal moist forests ecoregion (WWF ID: NT0119) covers the Pacific Slope of the volcanic mountain range of northwestern Costa Rica and the extreme south of Nicaragua.
 The area has a distinct dry season during which the characteristic deciduous trees drop their leaves.
 The forests themselves have been highly degraded in the past by human conversion to agriculture and settlement.
 The Costa Rican capital city of San Jose is in the middle of this ecoregion.

 Location and description

 The northern mountain range in Costa Rica, the Cordillera de Guanacaste, stretches for 110 km from the border with Nicaragua southeast to Costa Rica's Cordillera Central (Costa Rica).
-As the range occurs where the Cocos Plate is subducting beneath the Caribbean Plate there are many stratovolcancos in the Cordillera de Guancaste.
+As the range occurs where the Cocos Plate is subducting beneath the Caribbean Plate there are many stratovolcanoes in the Cordillera de Guancaste.
 The mean elevation in the ecoregion is 580 m; the highest point is 580 m.
 The ecoregion to the east at higher elevations is the Talamancan montane forests ecoregion.
 At lower elevations to the west the bordering ecoregion is the Central American dry forests region.